greena13/react-hotkeys/README.md

 1. Use the [`component` prop](#HotKeys-component-API) to specify a `span` or some other alternative DOM-mountable component to wrap your component in, each time you render a component you don't want to wrap in a div element.
 1. Use the [`defaultComponent` configuration option](#Configuration) to specify a `span` or some other alternative DOM-mountable component to wrap *all* `<HotKeys>` children in.
 1. Use the [withHotKeys HoC API](#withHotKeys-HoC-API) to avoid rendering a wrapping component at all.

+#### Other keyboard event listeners are no longer being triggered

+For improved performance, by default `react-hotkeys` calls `stopPropagation()` on all events that it handles.
+You can change this using the `stopEventPropagationAfterHandling` and `stopEventPropagationAfterIgnoring` [configuration options](#Configuration).

 #### Actions aren't being triggered when using withHotKeys